Chapter Introduction

 Revelation 5:7-8

 What a moment.
 This is profound, the event of all time.
-The lamb reached out and took the scroll and all of heaven broke out in worship of Him.
-The angels and the elders all fell down before Him.
-These elders have harps and golden bowls of incense.
-The incense are the prayers of the saints.
-This may be every prayer uttered, "thy kingdom come" all being answered at the same time.
+The Lamb reached out and took the scroll from the right hand of the Father and all of heaven broke out in worship of Him.
+The living creatures, angels, and elders are all moved to joyous worship.
+They fall down before Him.

 Revelation 5:9-10